patrick-klein/script.library.integration.tool/README.md

 2. In Kodi, go to Settings --> Add-ons --> Install from zip file --> then select the downloaded zip.

-3. After installing the repo, "LibraryTools repository" will be available in Kodi.
+3. After installing the repo, "Library Tools repository" will be available in Kodi.

 4. While in Add-ons, go to Install from repository --> LibraryTools repository --> Program add-ons --> Select Library Integration Tool